joshuagryphon/plastid/docs/source/concepts/coordinates.rst

     0-index:      0          10          20         30         40
     1-index:      1          11          21         31         41

-In 0-indexed representation, the restriction site begins at position 11.
-In 1-indexed representation, it begins at position 12.
+In :term:`0-indexed` representation, the restriction site begins at position 11.
+In :term:`1-indexed` representation, it begins at position 12.

-In the context of genomics, both 0- and 1-indexed systems are used, depending upon file format. :data:`yeti` knows which file formats use which representation, and automatically converts all coordinates to a 0-indexed system, as is common practice in `Python`_.
+In the context of genomics, both :term:`0- <0-indexed>` and :term:`1-indexed` systems are used, depending upon file format. :data:`yeti` knows which file formats use which representation, and automatically converts all coordinates to a :term:`0-indexed` representation, following Python idioms.

   .. _coordinates-half-open-fully-closed: